-An organisation, whether it be commercial or local government, requires a framework of rules on how they should conduct their day to day business.
+An organisation, whether commercial or a local authority, requires a framework of rules on how they should conduct their day to day business, often referred to as a Constitution.
 Beaudesert & Henley in Arden Joint Parish Council is a legal entity, it represents the residents of Beaudesert & Henley in Arden, it MUST have stringent rules concerning the welfare of the community and the management and investment of the revenue collected from the residents.
 This section covers the protocols that underly this framework.